 - wikiHow makes creating nut milk look so easy — which it absolutely is.

-- This eHow page is a great resource on how to make any raw nut milk from scratch.
+- This eHow page is another great resource on how to make almond milk from scratch.

-The recipe to follow is my own invention, based on the reading I could find online, and I am very happy with my finished product.
+The recipe to follow is my own invention, based on my online reading.

 Recipe #81: Almond & macadamia milk.
 Makes approx. 1.3 litres.
 Keeps for up to 3 days.
 You will need to have either a nutbag (a cloth bag used for straining) or a fine chinois on hand as a normal strainer just won’t cut the mustard.